algorand/go-algorand-doc/Node Setup Guide.md

 When the installer runs, it will pull down the latest update package from S3 for your platform and install it.
 The `'-n'` option above tells the installed to not auto-start the node.
 If installation succeeds you'll be instructed to start the node manually.
-Before starting for the first time, you need to enable telemetry and configure a Host name for your machine (to help identify sources of telemetry).
+Before starting for the first time, you need to enable telemetry and configure a hostname for your machine (to help identify sources of telemetry).
+In the command below, replace 'MeaningfulHostName' with your desired hostname (e.g. 'SarahsLaptop').

     cd ~/node
     ./goal logging enable -n MeaningfulHostName

-Please run `./goal logging` and send the output to [testnet-team@algorand.com](mailto:testnet-team@algorand.com) so we can correlate you with your telemetry.
+Please run `./goal logging`.
 The output contains the name and GUID of your node.
+Submit the output via the following form: [Telemetry Registration](https://www.algorand.com/testnet-tasks-telemetry-registration/).
+This will allow us to correlate you with your telemetry.

 Then you can start the node!